-It’s a move that was originally designed to save money, but according to Mercedes’ engine boss Andy Cowell, it’s meant the development of an all-new engine, and the construction of up to one hundred possible test units.
+It’s a move that was originally designed to save money, but according to Mercedes’ engine boss Andy Cowell, it’s meant the development of an all-new engine, and the construction of up to 100 possible test units.

 F1 2018: what is the Halo?

-Brought in to reduce the risk of head injuries after incidents involving Jules Bianchi and before that, Felippe Massa, the Halo device is essentially a metal ring that floats above the driver’s head – hopefully protecting them from debris.
+Brought in to reduce the risk of head injuries after incidents involving Jules Bianchi and before that, Felippe Massa, the Halo device is essentially a metal ring that floats above the driver’s head – hopefully protecting them from flying debris after an impact.

 Although it’s not been favoured by fans, teams or drivers, the FIA forced the new safety system through late last year, and that means it’ll be present on every car on the grid from the first race of 2018.

-According to Allison, the relatively late decision to include the system this year has resulted in a serious challenge for teams, with the weight of the titanium device proving to be an issue.
+According to Allison, the relatively late decision to include the system in 2018 has resulted in a serious challenge for teams, with the weight of the titanium device proving to be an issue.
 Teams have also had to strengthen the chassis of the car to make sure the Halo can withstand the weight of a double-decker bus.